simplified-framework/simplified/README.md

 ##### Providers configuration

 ##### Routes configuration
-To configure the application's routes - the ones that are responsable to answer network requests - is very simple and easy to understand.
+To configure the application's routes - the ones that are responsable to answer network url requests on the server side - is very simple and easy to understand.
+To use basic routing, all you have to do is to declare the type of network request like "get","put","post" or "delete" as the static method call on the route class, a route path, a controller and a controller
+method:

+    Route::get("/", "yourControllerClassName@yourControllerMethod");

+At next, routes can have dynamic path segments:

+    Route::get("/page/{id}", "yourControllerClassName@yourControllerMethod");

 There is support for our tool named "Simplified Build" too, look at https://www.npmjs.com/package/simplified-build for the installation and usage.